 Additionally, you need a high Quality Score to continue winning bids for your successful keywords.
 Finding unique, highly relevant keywords for your campaign copy is the no. 1 way to keep your Quality Score strong.
 The more targeted your keywords are to your audience, the better performing they’ll be.
 Don’t forget to look for long-tail keyword opportunities as well.
 The more specific your bidding, the less likely you’re going to be in a highly competitive arena where you’ll have to bid more money to win.

 Listening to call recordings from your tracking numbers is also an effective way to find keywords your customers are using that you might not even know about.
 Maybe your company refers to your product as “natural,” but your most of your callers are saying “eco.”
 Match ad copy to your customers’ terminology for better PPC results.

-If you choose to focus some of your marketing efforts on PPC advertising, adding call tracking will help you create a smarter, more comprehensive bidding strategy in AdWords.
+If you choose to focus some of your marketing efforts on PPC advertising, adding call tracking will help you create a smarter, more comprehensive bidding strategy in Google Ads.

-Read more about call tracking in this e-book.
+Read more about call tracking for agencies in this e-book.

 Using keyword tracking numbers, you can also add call values to phone call conversions in AdWords for even more refined data.
 Compare the dollar value of calls to strategize your bidding for the highest-value leads.

 For example, if one keyword creates 20 callers and a total lead value of $500, and another keyword creates 15 callers with a total lead value of $1,000, you might consider bidding on the one that’s attracting higher-value customers.

 We’ve added an optional feature to our integration that lets you send call values directly to Google Ads along with your other call data for keyword tracking numbers.